JoshOrndorff/utxo-workshop/README.md

 For a high-level overview of the code, see the [official blog post](https://www.parity.io/utxo-on-substrate/) by Dmitriy.
 For a live demo, check out how to set up this repo with [Polkadot UI here](#Demo-Polkadot-UI).

+_Caveat: this implementation is being security reviewed and has outstanding issues.
+Do not use this implementation in production.
+It is for educational purposes only!_

 ## Project Structure

 -   `master` branch contains the full solution (cheats).
 -   `workshop` branch contains a UTXO boilerplate for the following workshop.
-The following tutorials will walks you through an implementation of UTXO on Substrate in workshop format.
+The following tutorials will walk you through an implementation of UTXO on Substrate in workshop format.
 Feel free to host your own workshops in your local communities using this boilerplate!

 ## Workshop